 A common request of Give users is how to customize the look and feel of their Give forms.
 Because Give form styles are kept to a minimum they are relatively easy to apply a fully customized look to.
-But knowing how to apply custom CSS styles in WordPress is not always straightforward.
-This article provides tools and techniques for applying custom CSS styles to your WordPress website.
+Fortunately, adding custom CSS to your WordPress website is now fairly straightforward.

 If you add custom CSS styles into your parent theme’s style.css file, you’ll lose those changes the next time your theme author pushes out an update of that theme.
-Theme updates are can be more rare than plugin updates, but it’s not worth the risk since theme updates can be security related.
+Theme updates can be more rare than plugin updates, but it’s not worth the risk since theme updates can be security-related.

 Even if your theme has a custom CSS field for adding these styles, they are sometimes loaded before a plugin’s styles which means the plugin styles will get the priority.
 This is why some plugin author’s tell you to add `!important` at the end of your custom CSS style rules (not a good practice).

 Problem #2: Add it to your plugin’s stylesheet

 Because adding to the theme stylesheet results in the plugins overriding them, some resort to adding the custom CSS styles directly to the plugin’s stylesheets.
 This is the same problem as adding to your theme stylesheet: the plugin will update and you’ll lose your changes, or there are other plugins that are loaded after your styles that override the style on that particular plugin.

 Problem #3: What in the world is “Enqueuing”?